-(e) This section does not limit the authority of persons authorized to apprehend offenders to secure the custody of an alleged offender until proper authority may be notified.
+(e) Construction of section.-This section does not limit the authority of persons authorized to apprehend offenders to secure the custody of an alleged offender until proper authority may be notified. § 5204.
+Restraint of persons charged with offenses.

-Section 204.
-Restraint of Persons Charged with Offenses.-(a) Any person subject to this act charged with an offense under this act may be ordered into arrest or confinement.
-When any person subject to this act is placed in arrest or confinement prior to trial, immediate steps shall be taken to inform him of the specific wrong of which he is accused, to try him, or to dismiss the charges and release him.
+(a) General rule.-Any person subject to this part charged with an offense under this part may be ordered into arrest or confinement.
+When any person subject to this part is placed in arrest or confinement prior to trial, immediate steps shall be taken to inform him of the specific wrong of which he is accused, to try him, or to dismiss the charges and release him.

-- (b) The convening authority of any court-martial shall have the power to issue warrants of apprehension directed to the sheriff or any constable or peace officer within the proper county to apprehend persons subject to this act charged with an offense under this act and to deliver such persons into the custody of the State military forces. - (c) In cases where the unit of which the accused is a member is not in a status of active State duty or engaged in annual field training, such accused, if apprehended or ordered into confinement prior to or during trial by a military court, may be admitted to bail by the officer exercising special court-martial jurisdiction over him or by a superior commanding officer, or the Adjutant General.
+(b) Issuing warrants to peace officers.-The convening authority of any court-martial shall have the power to issue warrants of apprehension directed to the sheriff or any constable or peace officer within the proper county to apprehend persons subject to this part charged with an offense under this part and to deliver such persons into the custody of the State military forces.

+(c) Admission to bail.-In cases where the unit of which the accused is a member is not in a status of active State duty or engaged in annual field training, such accused, if apprehended or ordered into confinement prior to or during trial by a military court, may be admitted to bail by the officer exercising special court-martial jurisdiction over him or by a superior commanding officer, or the Adjutant General.

+§ 5205.
+Confinement in jails.

-Section 205.
-Confinement in Jails.-Persons subject to this act confined other than in a military installation, whether before, during or after trial by a military court, shall be confined in municipal, county, or State places of confinement.
+Persons subject to this part confined other than in a military installation, whether before, during or after trial by a military court, shall be confined in municipal, county, or State places of confinement. § 5206.
+Reports and receiving of prisoners.

-Section 206.
-Reports and Receiving of Prisoners.-(a) No provost marshal, commander of a guard, warden, keeper, or officer of a municipal, county, or State place of confinement may refuse to receive or keep any prisoner subject to this act, committed to his charge, when the committing person furnishes a statement, signed by him, of the offense charged against the prisoner.
+(a) Duty to receive prisoner.-No provost marshal, commander of a guard, warden, keeper, or officer of a municipal, county, or State place of confinement may refuse to receive or keep any prisoner subject to this part, committed to his charge, when the committing person furnishes a statement, signed by him of the offense charged against the prisoner.

-(b) Every commander of a guard, warden, keeper, or officer of a municipal, county, or State place of confinement to whose charge a prisoner subject to this act, is committed shall, within twenty-four hours after that commitment report to the commanding officer of the prisoner, the name of the prisoner, the offense charged against him, and the name of the person who ordered or authorized the commitment.
+(b) Report of commitment.-Every commander of a guard, warden, keeper, or officer of a municipal, county, or State place of confinement to whose charge a prisoner subject to this part, is committed shall, within 24 hours after that commitment report to the commanding officer of the prisoner, the name of the prisoner, the offense charged against him, and the name of the person who ordered or authorized the commitment.